-SECTION 9-526 9-528.
-ADMINISTRATIVE FILING-OFFICE RULES.
+SECTION 9-526.
+FILING-OFFICE RULES.

-(a) The [insert appropriate governmental official or governmental agency] [filing office] shall adopt and publish rules to carry out the provisions of this article.
-The filing-office rules must be[:

-(1)] consistent with this article[; and

-- (2) adopted and published in accordance with the [insert any applicable state administrative procedure act]]. - (b) To keep the filing-office rules and practices of the filing office in harmony with the rules and practices of filing offices in other jurisdictions that enact substantially this part, and to keep the technology used by the filing office compatible with the technology used by filing offices in other jurisdictions that enact substantially this part, the filing office, [insert appropriate governmental official or agency], so far as is consistent with the purposes, policies, and provisions of this article, in adopting, amending, and repealing filing-office rules shall:
+- (a) The [insert appropriate governmental official or agency] shall adopt and publish rules to carry out the provisions of this article.
+The filing-office rules must be[: - (1)] consistent with this article[; and - (2) adopted and published in accordance with the [insert any applicable state administrative procedure act]]. - (b) To keep the filing-office rules and practices of the filing office in harmony with the rules and practices of filing offices in other jurisdictions that enact substantially this part, and to keep the technology used by the filing office compatible with the technology used by filing offices in other jurisdictions that enact substantially this part, the [insert appropriate governmental official or agency], so far as is consistent with the purposes, policies, and provisions of this article, in adopting, amending, and repealing filing-office rules shall:

-(1) shall consult with filing offices in other jurisdictions that enact substantially this part; and

-(2) shall consult the most recent version of the Model Rules promulgated by the International Association of Corporate Administrators or any successor organization; and

-(3) shall take into consideration the rules and practices of, and the technology used by, filing offices in other jurisdictions that enact substantially this part.
+- (1) consult with filing offices in other jurisdictions that enact substantially this part; and - (2) consult the most recent version of the Model Rules promulgated by the International Association of Corporate Administrators or any successor organization; and - (3) take into consideration the rules and practices of, and the technology used by, filing offices in other jurisdictions that enact substantially this part.

-SECTION 9-527 9-529.
-DUTY TO REPORT. (a) The [insert appropriate governmental official or governmental agency] [filing office] shall report [annually on or before \\\\\] to the [Governor and Legislature] on the operation of the filing office. (b) The report must contain a statement of the extent to which:
+SECTION 9-527.
+DUTY TO REPORT.
+The [insert appropriate governmental official or agency] shall report [annually on or before \\\\\\] to the [Governor and Legislature] on the operation of the filing office.
+The report must contain a statement of the extent to which:

-(1) the filing office has complied with the time limits prescribed in this part and the reasons for any noncompliance;

-(2) the filing-office rules are not in harmony with the rules of filing offices in other jurisdictions that enact substantially this part and the reasons for these variations; and

-(3) the filing-office rules are not in harmony with the most recent version of the Model Rules promulgated by the International Association of Corporate Administrators, or any successor organization, and the reasons for these variations.
+- (1) the filing office has complied with the time limits prescribed in this part and the reasons for any noncompliance; - (2) the filing-office rules are not in harmony with the rules of filing offices in other jurisdictions that enact substantially this part and the reasons for these variations; and - (3)(2) the filing-office rules are not in harmony with the most recent version of the Model Rules promulgated by the International Association of Corporate Administrators, or any successor organization, and the reasons for these variations.